-IRENE JAY LIU is a Hong Kong-based reporter and editor, with extensive experience in print, digital, radio, television and data journalism.
+IRENE JAY LIU is a Singapore-based reporter and editor, with extensive experience in print, digital, radio, investigative and data journalism.

 Liu leads Google News Lab in the Asia-Pacific region, where she develops partnerships and programs to promote newsroom innovation and use technology to enhance reporting and storytelling.